Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The first fake clue is perfectly designed to mislead towards 'Comedy' with 'humor and witty dialogue' and 'comedic situations'.
-The second fake clue, focusing on overcoming difficult situations through perseverance, strongly points to 'Drama' without any overlap with 'Romance'.
+These clues are highly effective at misdirecting the player.
+The first clue strongly points to 'Adventure' by mentioning rescue missions and perilous journeys.
+The second clue is a perfect fit for 'Sci-Fi' with its mention of advanced technology and space travel, making them excellent deceptive choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices